jwilk-archive/quotable-debian/quotable-debian.rst

 The first multi-arch proposal:

-   I would love to see Debian adopt a solution that allows use of unmodified ia32 (i386 in Debian lingo) packages on ia64 systems... and which is general enough to handle the other multi-arch flavors we can anticipate.
+   I would love to see Debian adopt a solution that allows use of unmodified ia32 (i386 in Debian lingo) packages on ia64 systems… and which is general enough to handle the other multi-arch flavors we can anticipate.

-   [...]
+   […]

    Of course, doing this is a lot of work.
 Clearly, other distributions supporting ia64 have chosen to take more expedient paths.
 If there's a good